aaronryank/triangular/readme.md

     s skip the quantity of following instructions as specified by the number contained in ToS ( set a point to be jumped to by ) and ]
-    ) unconditionally move the instruction pointer back to the most recent ( ] move the instruction pointer back to the most recent ( if the ToS is > 0 x do away with the most recently accumulated (
+    ) unconditionally move the instruction pointer back to the most recent ( ] move the instruction pointer back to the most recent ( if the ToS is > 0, otherwise do away with the most recently accumulated ( x do away with the most recently accumulated (
     ; end program if ToS <= 0